CHTC/chtc-website-source/_events/2023-07-10-throughput-computing-2023.md

 - State of the OSG
 - Campus  Services and Perspectives

+We also have an exciting group of speakers for this year’s Throughput Computing 2023, including:

+- Laura Cadonati, Professor, School of Physics and Center for Relativistic Astrophysics, Associate Dean for Research, College of Science, Georgia Institute of Technology
+- Kevin L. Thompson, NSF Program Director
+- Daniel Andresen, Director, Institute for Computational Research in Engineering and Science, Professor, Dept. of Computer Science; Michelle Munson-Serban Simu Keystone Research Scholar, Kansas State University

 The **U.S. ATLAS and U.S. CMS high-energy physics projects** are also planning parallel OSG-related sessions during the event on Wednesday, July 12.

 ### Workshop Hotel Accommodations

 We have arranged room blocks at a reduced rate at the Fluno Center and at two nearby hotels.
 We recommend you make your room reservation **ASAP**, as the number of rooms available at the reduced rate is limited.
 (Madison is also a popular place to visit in the summer!)
-Please visit the [Local Arrangements](https://agenda.hep.wisc.edu/event/2014/page/55-local-arrangements) page to find information about how to book your hotel room at the reduced rate for each hotel.
+Reserved room blocks at these rates begin expiring as soon as **June 9th.** Please visit the [Local Arrangements](https://agenda.hep.wisc.edu/event/2014/page/55-local-arrangements) page to find information about how to book your hotel room at the reduced rate for each hotel.

 **Please note:** DoubleTree Madison is the only hotel with a *free shuttle service* to and from the airport.